rwaldron/learn-deployment/workshops/ansible/exercises/nginx/overview.md

 # NGINX

-In order for your host to respond to incoming HTTP requests from a user's web browser it needs to be running an HTTP server.
+In order for your host to respond to incoming HTTP requests from a user's web browser, it needs to be running an HTTP server.
 There are many available, like `Apache`, `IIS`, `lighttpd` but this workshop focuses on `NGINX` because its configuration files are relatively easy to understand.